-- The leaves of this plant found in the base as well as stem.
+- The leaves of this plant are found in the base as well as the stem.

-- The seeds are small oval in shape and germinates easily.
+- The seeds are small oval in shape and germinate easily.

-- It has a small life cycle around 15 days from germination to seed maturation.
+- It has a small life cycle of around 15 days from germination to seed maturation.

-- In laboratory it offers easy manipulation, handling and fast growing facilities.
+- In the laboratory, it offers easy manipulation, handling, and fast-growing facilities.
 It is also easily genetically tractable.

-- Comprehensive knowledge on plant can be obtained by studying it.
+- Comprehensive knowledge of plants can be obtained by studying them.

-- It allows growth in large numbers within growth chambers excluding necessity of large field areas.
+- It allows growth in large numbers within growth chambers excluding the necessity of large field areas.

-- If standard amount of temperature and light is given it can flower in a month, which is beneficiary for any genetical study.
+- If a standard amount of temperature and light is given it can flower in a month, which is beneficiary for any genetic study.

 - Genome size of Arabidopsis sp is relatively small and this small diploid genome size reduces the time for cloning and gene manipulation.

-Arabidopsis thaliana also extensively used in epigenetics. epigenetic modification involve the interaction of plant with the environment that affects their gene expressions.
+Arabidopsis thaliana is also extensively used in epigenetics. epigenetic modification involves the interaction of the plant with the environment that affects its gene expressions.

 All of these features make Arabidopsis thaliana an attractive candidate for genetic analysis.